 The process at Police Headquarters is straightforward: arrive 15 minutes early to fill in paperwork and be out an hour later after answering simple, obvious questions and getting photographed and fingerprinted.

-I was told that the default is a restriction to Target and Sport; a letter showing a business or personal need for an unrestricted license is required after the initial restricted license is received.
+My son was told that the default is a restriction to Target and Sport; a letter showing a business or personal need for an unrestricted license is required after the initial restricted license is received.

-My appointment at the Moon Island outdoor range was set for a week later.
+His appointment at the Moon Island outdoor range was set for a week later.
 (It's an island in the harbor off Quincy.)

 The qualifying shoot at the Moon Island outdoor range was easy:

 He got a 296 out of 300 (two 9's, one 8).
 He did well because of the 3 private lessons he took at the Mass Firearms School range where he shot two boxes each time using their 0.38 revolver (the equipment provided at the Moon Island range was brand new, much easier to use and more accurate so he was very well prepared).
 All the other scores were lower than his, one person out of six failed.